nglthu/English_5_1_24/CPU.md

 + A high clock rate with single-cycle execution.

++ Poor code Density due to fixed-length instruction set

++ Without caching, more main memory bandwidth being used for instruction fetching, resulting in a higher memory power consumption

 In 1980 standard semiconductor memories (DRAMs - Dynamic Random Access Memories) could operate at around 3 MHz for random accesses and at 6 MHz for sequential (page mode) accesses.

 The CISC microprocessors of the time could access memory at most at 2 MHz, so memory bandwidth was not being exploited